Tron/Kits

 sudo reboot

-3. Update and Upgrade System
+3. Update and upgrade

 sudo apt update